Bogehaven/Exam/content/blog/dataviz-exam/index.md

 ### Seach Queries

 Finally we have the youtube search history.
 To filter out stop words, the TF-IDF score was calculated for all words and ranked accordingly.
 The visualization of choice for this data was the treemap.
 It provides a good overview of the data and is easier to compare than the packed bubbles presented previously.
-To amplify the differences between the importance of words, the score was used to determine both the area used and the opacity of the color.
 I chose to visualize the top 50 words for each temporal range, but arguably this could be reduced to reduce clutter, seing as the values with the lowest TF-iDF scores in the visualization does not have any significant vairance associated with them.
+One visualization decision i could not get to work in flourish, was to use a sequential coloring scheme and adjust the opacity according to the TF-IDF score.
+This would help amplify the differences between the importance of words.
+Furthermore, for future improvements, these words could also be categorized and colored accordingly.

 <iframe src="https://flo.uri.sh/story/367595/embed" width="1200" height="900" frameborder="0"></iframe>